CERT-Polska/mquery/docs/redis.md

 ### Redis quickstart

 To connect to redis use `redis-cli`.
-For docker-compose use `docker-compose -f docker-compose.dev.yml exec redis redis-cli`.
+For docker compose use `docker compose exec redis redis-cli`.

 Redis command documentation is pretty good and available at https://redis.io/commands/.